russdanner/usb-arduino-uno-to-ksr-teletype-rs232-full-duplex-bridge/README.md

 So you can either buy a really expensive cable conversion cable (presumably), _which I refuse to do_.

 **OR** you can spend another $28 and build your own USB-to-RS-232 bridge using an Arduino, a little code, and a MAX232 IC.
 The PC talks to the Arduino at a comfortable modern baud rate (e.g. 9600), and the Arduino carefully steps the signal down to a real 110 baud for the DeRamp / Teletype interface.
 Which I think is more fun anyway!
 > I diagnosed the issue but I didn't come up with the solution.
-CuriousMarc seems to be a leading expert in Teletype restoration.
+CuriousMarc did.
+Marc seems to be a leading expert in Teletype restoration and an amazing all-around technician and vintage computing collector.
 A true master.
 He figured out years ago that "this" was an issue and built a solution (and some features) using the Ardino Mega, a MAXRS232 chip and some C code.
 I didn't have the exact same components but he confirmed my suspicions and put me on to the path of success.

 A bit of hacking and voilà!
 You now have a Teletype that can send and receive from a modern PC, connect to the internet, and participate in all manner of shenanigans.